 Each of these figures is the maximum rate payable for a year of full-time study.
 In practice DSA is needs-tested.
 The amount you receive will be based on the specific costs you will incur as a disabled PhD student.
 This means you will probably receive less than the maximum amount, but cannot normally receive more than it.

 DSA for part-time PhD students is paid on a pro-rata basis.
 The rate depends on the speed at which you are studying in comparison with an equivalent full-time student.

-So, if you are completing your PhD at 50% of the full-time rate (in six years instead of three, for example) you could receive a maximum of 50% of the maximum payable DSA per year.
+So, if you are completing your PhD at 50% of the full-time rate (in six years instead of three, for example) you could receive at most 50% of the maximum payable DSA per year.
 This amount will still be needs-tested.

 Disabled Students’ Allowance is designed to cover additional expenses you incur as a student that derive from your disability.
-These can take a variety of forms, but the four Student Finance bodies group them under broadly similar categories.
-These include:
+These can take a variety of forms, but the four student finance bodies group them under broadly similar categories:

 You may also receive DSA funding to pay for other costs that derive from your disability, but do not fall under any one of these categories.

 Disabled Students’ Allowance for PhD students is only intended to cover costs that are specifically incurred as a result of your disability while studying a PhD.
 This means that it will not normally cover:

 Don’t worry too much if you are unsure what specific costs you can claim DSA for.
 Individual circumstances vary and the disability or student support office at your university should be able to advise you.

 You should make your DSA application to the appropriate Student Finance body.
 This will depend on the country in which you are (or will be) studying your PhD.
 Application forms and further information are available on the organisations’ websites: